ziegler121/AI_Personal_Assistant/README.md

 * **images/** - For keeping certain relevant images
 * **ai.py** - This contains code for the backbone of the ai Class (containing methods for Speech Recognition)
 * **arduino.py** - This contains code for passsing data from Python to Arduino
+* **faceRecog.py** - Code for implementing Facial recognition
+* **Train_Test_Images/** - Contains pictures for training the Facial Recognition model as well as pictures for testing the accuracy of the model.
+* **pyduino.py** - Major code for running the entire project is found here.
+It calls the other 'code pieces' as modules and implements them in a coherent manner

 ## Things used in this project
 ### Hardware Components